This calculator is used to calculate the number of test samples required to demonstrate a required level of reliability at a given confidence level.

 3. Given some amount of available test time, how many test samples are needed to demonstrate 80% reliability at an 80% confidence level?

 Option 1 above uses a non-parametric test approach, while options 2 and 3 assume a Weibull distribution to relate reliability to test time, which is termed a parametric binomial reliability demonstration test.

 Method 1 (non-parametric test).
 This tool calculates test sample size required to demonstrate a reliability value at a given confidence level.
 The calculation is based on the following binomial equation:

 f is the number of allowable test failures

 n is the test sample size

 Given inputs of C, R and f, this tool solves the above equation for sample size, n.

-Method 2.
-Method 2 makes use of the Weibull distribution to define reliability R for the above equation.
+Method 2 (parametric test).
+Method 2 makes use of the Weibull distribution to define the reliability (R) in the the above binomial equation.
 Given a reliability requirement Rrqmt for a mission time Tmission and a value for the Weibull shape parameter β, the Weibull reliability function is solved for characteristic life (η).
-This fully defines the Weibull reliability function and allows for calculation of any other point on the curve below.
-Rtest associated with some available test time Ttest is then calculated and used in the above equation to calculate the number of test samples needed.
-Demonstrating Rtest at time Ttest is equivalent to demonstrating Rrqmt, provided that the estimate of β is accurate.
+This fully defines the Weibull reliability function and allows for the calculation of reliability at any other point on the curve below.
+Rtest associated with some available test time Ttest is then calculated and used in the above binomial equation to calculate the number of test samples needed.
+Threfore, demonstrating Rtest at time Ttest is equivalent to demonstrating Rrqmt, provided that the estimate of β is accurate.
 Method 2A solves for required sample size.
 Conversely, given a fixed number of samples, Method 2B solves for test time required.